mbeddr/mps-platform-docs/src/doc/docs/languages/double_dispatch.md

 7. Asteroid hit an ApolloSpacecraft
 8. ExplodingAsteroid hit a SpaceShip

-The desired result here would be *ExplodingAsteroid hit an ApolloSpacecraft*, but instead you get *ExplodingAsteroid hit a SpaceShip*.
+The desired result here would be *ExplodingAsteroid hit an ApolloSpacecraft*, but instead, you get *ExplodingAsteroid hit a SpaceShip*.
 To support double dispatch, import the dispatch language and include dispatch modifiers in ExplodingAsteroid:

 ``` java